 MFA Directors may propose an internship to take place during one semester of graduate study.
 The purpose of the internship is to augment your education and encourage the development of professional contacts.
 Ideally, you should serve as directors or assistant directors on one or more productions at an appropriate theatre.

 At least one semester prior to beginning an internship, you will submit a written proposal to the Head of Directing.
 The proposal should include a list of goals and duties, the time commitment, the name of the supervisor and other contact information.
 Internships may be completed with or without academic credit; credit may require a tuition charge.

-MFA directing students in the class entering in 2017 who satisfactorily complete the degree will receive Associate Memberships in SDC, the professional union of stage directors and choreographers.
+MFA directing students who satisfactorily complete the degree will receive Associate Memberships in SDC, the professional union of stage directors and choreographers.

 Continuation in the Program

 The first year is a probationary period for all graduate students.
 During that year program faculty will determine whether you are to be invited to return for a second year.
 This decision will be based on demonstrated talent, potential, originality, discipline, and satisfactory progress in course work and productions.
 During the second year you present two productions, which will help determine if you are prepared to proceed to the third year and direct a thesis production.
 For the comprehensive examination in the spring of the second year, you prepare a written self-assessment, resume, and plan for the thesis production.
 Throughout your training, you must present work of distinction in your academic and production assignments; failure to do so may be grounds for dismissal.

 Students accepted into the second year normally proceed to satisfactory completion of the degree.
 Nonetheless, evaluation is an ongoing process and a student may be dismissed from the program if his or her course or production work is unsatisfactory.
 If a student’s GPA average falls below 3.0, it must be raised to that level by the end of the following semester.
 Failure to do so may be grounds for dismissal from the program.

 Iowa Directors, Past and Present